kgoettler/tasksync/README.md

 4. (Optional) Run `tasksync pull` to pull all existing tasks from Todoist into Taskwarrior.

-## How it Works

-Tasksync runs as a background service which receives notifications about newly added or modified tasks from Taskwarrior and sends the corresponding updates to Todoist.
-Tasksync receives notifications via Taskwarrior hook scripts, and sends updates to Todoist via the Todoist Sync API.
-Updates are not sent synchronously; Tasksync only sends updates to Todoist after 10 seconds have elapsed without any updates from Taskwarrior.
-This provides several benefits:

-- Taskwarrior hooks are not blocked by network calls
-  - Runtime with synchronous network calls: ~800ms
-  - Runtime with tasksync: ~100ms
-- Todoist Sync API calls can be batched
-- Syncing can be disabled by simply shutting down the service

 ## Usage

 Once the hook scripts are installed, the Tasksync service can be controlled via the `tasksync` CLI: